theohbrothers/PSModulePublisher/README.md

 Add a secret variable `NUGET_API_KEY` containing your [PSGallery API key](https://docs.microsoft.com/en-us/powershell/scripting/gallery/how-to/publishing-packages/publishing-a-package?view=powershell-6#powershell-gallery-account-and-api-key) to your main project's CI settings for publishing your module on [PowerShell Gallery](https://www.powershellgallery.com/).

+#### Environment variables

+##### Project base directory

+By default, `PSModulePublisher` defaults to using the main project's root directory as the path for execution.
+To override the default location, simply set the *environment* variable `PROJECT_BASE_DIR` to contain a custom directory value in your CI environment before executing `PSModulePublisher`.

 ## Usage

 ### Development